 A translation for the legends beneath the fortresses is not provided, but perhaps it's not a stretch to think that the central one is the capital, Kabul.
 The map is "occidented": Its top points (roughly) toward the west, i.e., towards Persia.
 Turkestan, part of the Russian Empire, is to the right (north); China is below (east); and India, part of the British Empire, to the left (south).

-A copy of this map, photozincographed at the offices of the Survey of India in Calcutta in the late 19th century, is on sale at London mapsellers Jonathan Potter, which provides a partial translation for the texts filling out the map in each of the four corners.
+A copy of this map, photozincographed at the offices of the Survey of India in Calcutta in the late 19th century, was sold at UK map sellers Jonathan Potter, who provided a partial translation for the texts filling out the map in each of the four corners.

 Other contributions to the translation of the texts are very welcome.

-Many thanks to Jonathan Potter, who provided the image for the map, on sale here.
+Many thanks to Jonathan Potter, who provided the image for the map.

 Strange Maps #710